igraph/python-igraph/README.md

 ```

 Note that unit tests have additional dependencies like NumPy, PIL or
 `matplotlib`.
-The unit test suite will try to do its best to skip tests
+The unit test suite will try to skip tests
-requiring external dependencies, but if you want to make sure that all the unit
+requiring external dependencies.
+To ensure all unit
-tests are executed, either use `tox` (which will take care of installing the
+tests are executed, either use `tox` (which manages test dependencies
-test dependencies in a virtualenv), or install the module with the `test`
+in a virtual environment), or install the module with the `test`
 extras:

 ```bash